nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Edits an existing venue in the booking system.

 Format: `edit_venue vo/VENUE_NAME [v/VENUE_NAME] [max/MAXIMUM_OCCUPANCY] [d/DESCRIPTION] [t/TAG]`
-* Edits the venue with the specified `VENUE_NAME`.
+* Edits the venue with the specified `VENUE_NAME` (case-insensitive).
 Venue names are unique to each venue.
 * At least one of the optional fields must be provided.
 The field(s) provided will replace the data in the existing field(s) of the specified venue.
+* The provision of an empty `DESCRIPTION` field is accepted.
+* Talk about whether tag can be empty

 Examples:
-* `edit_venue vo/Lab max/30` updates the maximum capacity of the venue named Lab to 30.
+* `edit_venue vo/Lab max/30 d/Used for experiments` updates the maximum capacity of the venue named Lab to 30.
 * `edit_venue vo/Victoria Hall v/Sports Hall` updates the venue name of the venue named Victoria Hall to Sports Hall.

 #### 3.4.3.
 Deleting a venue : `delete_venue`

-Deletes a venue corresponding to the venue name specified.
+Deletes the specified venue from the booking system.

 Format: `delete_venue v/VENUE_NAME`
-* Deletes the venue with the specified `VENUE_NAME`.
+* Deletes the venue with the specified `VENUE_NAME` (case-insensitive).
 Venue names are unique to each venue.
 * The `VENUE_NAME` field is case-insensitive.

 Example:
-* `delete_venue v/Volleyball Court` deletes the venue with the venue name `Volleyball Court`.
+* `delete_venue v/Volleyball Court` deletes the venue with the venue name `Volleyball Court` from the system.

 #### 3.4.4.
 Listing all venues : `list_venue`